 A fender bender in a parking lot.
 A minor collision where both drivers exchanged information and went their separate ways.
 A hit-and-run discovered hours after it happened.
-These common scenarios leave many car owners wondering whether they can still file an insurance claim without a police report on file.
+These common scenarios leave many car owners wondering whether they can still file an insurance claim without a police report.

 State Legal Requirements